Fasting and Oral Health: Expert Tips for a Fresh Smile

 Bad Breath and Mental Health

 Bad breath isn’t just a physical or grooming issue – it can affect self-confidence and mental well-being.
-If you are fasting, taking care of your oral health can also help you take care of your mental health.
+If you are fasting, taking care of your mouth health can also help you take care of your mental health.

 According to counselling psychologist Mohammed Uzair Bhamjee: